-If existing credit sites are impacted by projects requiring mitigation on adjacent sites, prorating will be used to determine the total credit obligation.
+If existing credit sites, on private or public lands, are impacted by projects requiring mitigation on adjacent sites, prorating will be used to determine the total credit obligation.
 Credits invalidated on adjacent sites are required to be replaced but may prorate the amount purchased for the remaining term.

 For example, a 30-year project requiring mitigation that impacts 50 existing credits that have 15 years remaining of a 45-year life will be required to purchase 17 credits with a 30-year life.
-(15yr / 45yr) 50 credits = $16.66 \approx 17$ credits
+(15yr/45yr)50 credits = $16.66 \approx 17$ credits